Assistant Professor of Game & Interactive Media Design

 Interactive Narrative Design explores processes and technologies related to the development of non-linear and interactive storytelling, as used in game design and experimental media.
 Students individually create interactive stories through digital media applications and work in teams to produce an alternate reality game.

-GAM-402: Game Workshop II (Present)
+GAM-402: Game Workshop II (Spring 2024)

 The Game Workshop courses are designed to give participants a “real world” understanding of the digital game production process from a product’s inception to its public release.
 While learning the methods, tools, and techniques used by game development teams, students will work in teams to create a digital game, test it, market it, and release it to the public.
 Aspects of design, aesthetic, interface, monetization, and social and cultural context will all be considered.